-What is a cementitious coating?
+What is cementitious coating?

-- Most suitable for dry environments
+- Perfect for dry environments

-- Strong resistance to high temperatures
+- Highly resistant to high temperatures

 - More field work required and labour cost is higher since the coating needs to be applied in many layers successively